felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

    The rolling update strategy we are using will create two pods with the new version and terminate two pods with the old version every 40 seconds.
 For more details check the file _C:\Labs\K8sConfigurations/rolling-updates/bookservice-V2-rolling-update.yaml_.

-2. Let's monitor the PowerShell session where _poller.ps1_ script is running, you'll start to see some fails for the  [BookId 2] HTTP call
+2. Let's monitor the PowerShell session where _poller.ps1_ script is running, you'll start to see some failures for the  [BookId 2] HTTP call

     ![alt text](imgs/mod_04_img_03.png "BookService RU deploy 1")